 Up ahead the gabare was making a turn beneath Castlenaud as it headed back up the river, so we made sure we kept out of its way before slipping under our second bridge with the flags on the castle’s towers rippling in the wind.

-By now the river was beginning to clear as lunchtime approached, just like on dry land, nothing can get in the way of bread and cheese and thankfully with no time limit on our trip, you are almost encouraged to pull up on the river bank and have a bite to eat.
+By now the river was beginning to clear as lunchtime approached, just like on dry land, nothing can get in the way of bread and cheese and thankfully with no time limit on our trip, you are almost encouraged to pull up onto the river bank and stop to have a bite to eat.

 From the canoe a shady patch of grass was targeted and with a bit of a wobble and a clamber up the bank, a rug was rolled out and a restful hour feeding ourselves and the passing ducks enabled us to charge up the batteries before heading towards our third bridge and Beynac.